jhpyle/docassemble/_docs/fields.md

 The label of an embedded field is used as the [tooltip] of the field.

+<a name="inline width"></a>When you are using embedded fields, you can
+add the field modifier `inline width` to change the initial width of the field.
+For example, if you include `inline width: 15em`, the [CSS] will be altered so that the field is 15em wide.
+This modifier has no effect when embedded fields are not being used.

 # <a name="general"></a>Generalizing questions

 **docassemble** lets you write a single question that can be re-used